-If you are thinking about having some therapy, possibly for the first time, it is quite natural to feel a bit apprehensive and unsure what to expect.
-With this in mind, we have tried to address some of the frequently asked questions and concerns people often have about therapy.
+If you are thinking about having therapy, possibly for the first time, it is quite natural to feel a bit apprehensive and unsure what to expect.
+With this in mind, we have tried to address some of the frequently asked questions and concerns about therapy.

 Who is therapy for?

-Also more and more people are trying therapy these days.
-In fact according to a study conducted by the British Association for Counselling and Psychotherapy (BACP) earlier this year, over half of all people in the UK have either had therapy or know somebody who has, and this number is growing as people are becoming more comfortable with the idea of seeking therapy to help with their problems and issues.
+Also, more and more people are trying therapy these days.
+In fact according to a recent study conducted by the British Association for Counselling and Psychotherapy (BACP), over half of all people in the UK have either had therapy or know somebody who has, and this number is growing as people are becoming more comfortable with the idea of seeking therapy to help with their problems and issues.

 To read more about therapy and who might benefit from it, take a look at an article by psychotherapist Andrew Samuels who writes about this in more detail here.

-How do I know if my issues are serious enough for me to see a therapist?
+How do I know if my issues are serious enough for therapy?

 A lot of people worry that the issues they are facing are not big enough to warrant seeing a therapist and that there are other people who need therapy far more than them so they don't really deserve it.
 However, if you are struggling in some way in your life – with relationships, work, life issues and experiences, mental health, your emotions, thoughts, behaviour or difficult memories – the chances are therapy could help.